When you start your own home staging business, it’s because you want to make money as a home stager.

 Home Staging is an investment in a potentially significant return for the client.
 Consider this when determining your rates.

-The Staging Diva course “The Business of Home Staging: What you need to start and how to grow” includes a detailed discussion of how to properly charge for your home staging services.
+Staging Diva Course 2 “The Business of Home Staging: What you need to start and how to grow” includes a detailed discussion of how to properly charge for your home staging services.